 What if you could take stress and turn it into success.
 Wouldn’t that be a better way to use your energy?
 Sometimes a simple shift in the way we direct our energy and focus can radically alter the way we experience life.

 Often times, we don’t really need more time and energy.
 We just need to shift the way we are using what we already have.
 Let’s look at three specific ways that we can create a shift away from stress and toward success.

 Accept the fact that some things can’t be changed

 We can’t change the past, period.
-Worrying about it will only create stress.
+Worrying about it will only create unnecessary stress.
 One of the best things you can do for yourself is accept that fact.
 Everything that has happened in your life up to this point is history, it’s completely unchangeable.
 One of the biggest ways to waste your time and energy is to fret over the past; it’s gone so let it go.

 Looking back at missed opportunities won’t recreate them.
 Feeling guilty over past mistakes doesn’t serve you.
 Harboring any kind of negative energy toward yourself or others over things that have already happened will only leave you feeling drained and frustrated.
 It is a complete waste of vital force to hang on to any negative emotional anchors from the past.